ebpffoundation/foundation/charter.md

 The Directed Fund activities must:
 1. engage in the work of the project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of The Linux Foundation in the open source community;
 2. respect the rights of all trademark owners, including any branding and usage guidelines;
-3. engage or coordinate with The Linux Foundation on all outreach, website and marketing activities regarding the Directed Fund or on behalf of any 4.
-Technical Project that invoke or associate the name of any Technical Project or The Linux Foundation; and operate under such rules and procedures as may be approved by the Governing Board and confirmed by The Linux Foundation.
+3. engage or coordinate with The Linux Foundation on all outreach, website and marketing activities regarding the Directed Fund or The Linux Foundation; and
+4. operate under such rules and procedures as may be approved by the Governing Board and confirmed by The Linux Foundation.

 ## 13. Amendments
 1. This Charter may be amended by a two-thirds vote of the entire Governing Board and BSC, subject to approval by The Linux Foundation.